ckeditor/ckeditor5/docs/framework/quick-start.md

 </info-box>

 <info-box warning>
-	Note that in this guide the editor class is used directly (i.e. we use `@ckeditor/ckeditor5-editor-classic` instead of `@ckeditor/ckeditor5-build-classic`).
+	In this guide the editor class is used directly (that is, we use `@ckeditor/ckeditor5-editor-classic` instead of `@ckeditor/ckeditor5-build-classic`).

 	No {@link installation/getting-started/predefined-builds editor builds} are used because adding new plugins to them requires rebuilding them anyway.
-This can be done by {@link installation/plugins/installing-plugins customizing a build} or by including the CKEditor 5 source into your application (like in this guide).
+This can be done by {@link installation/plugins/installing-plugins customizing a build} or by including the CKEditor&nbsp;5 source into your application (like in this guide).
 </info-box>

 ```js